 After your company experiences water damage from a leaky pipe, rainstorm or flood, you naturally need to have things back to normal as soon as possible.

 If you’re dealing with anything other than a huge incursion, you reluctantly might be considering tackling the cleanup and drying yourself to save time or money.
-The problem is that cleaning up and recovering from water damage is not necessarily as straightforward as it appears.
+The issue is that cleaning up and recovering from water damage is not necessarily as straightforward as it appears.
 This post highlights 3 key things you want to be conscious of when addressing water damage from a minor clean water (or Category 1) incursion.

 1) Know What You’re Dealing With